 QPST or Qualcomm Product Support Tool is a set of Windows software that allows users to force-flash firmware files on Qualcomm Android devices.
-It is normally used internally by service center executives for low-level firmware flashing to revive Android devices from a hard-brick or to fix persistent software issues.
+The tool is normally used internally by service center executives for low-level firmware flashing to revive Android devices from a hard-bricked state or to fix persistent software issues.

-To flash the firmware, the tool communicates with supported devices over a special interface known as EDL mode (also known as “Emergency Download Mode”).
+To flash the firmware, the tool communicates with supported devices over a special interface known as EDL (Emergency Download)) Mode.

-The tool is compatible and can run on any Windows 10, Windows 8/8.1, Windows 7, and Windows XP PC.
+The tool is compatible and can run on any Windows 11, Windows 10, Windows 8/8.1, Windows 7, and Windows XP computer.